jubriledun/automate_with_ansible/README.md

 The setup is as follows: <br>
 Ansible Controller: This server is responsible for managing and orchestrating the automation tasks across the environment. <br>
 Two Web Servers: These servers will host the web application using Nginx as the web server software.
 They serve as the front-end for delivering the web content. <br>
-One Database Server: This server will run MySQL, handling all database operations for the application. <br>
+One Database Server: This server will run MariaDB, handling all database operations for the application. <br>

 ## Implementation